 Access to Care for Chronic Care Patients

 Access to healthcare for patients with chronic conditions can be a major concern.
 While there have been some changes, as we previously mentioned, to improve insurance coverage for those with preexisting conditions, advancements are still needed.
-Recently there has been plenty of news coverage about the rising cost of insulin, a necessity for the 7.4 million Americans with Type 1 diabetes who need the drug.
+Recently there has been plenty of news coverage about the rising cost of insulin (Kumok, 2021).
+Insulin is a necessity for the approximately 1.4 million American adults who reported having type 1 diabetes and using the drug (Centers for Disease Control and Prevention, 2020).
 Because of these increases, many patients are sadly rationing this life-saving medication.

 Access to care goes beyond being able to make an appointment and see a doctor.
 The need for health equity includes ongoing treatments, such as dialysis, chemo or other infusion treatments over a set period of time, or lifelong medicines, such as insulin.
 When it’s hard to receive care or

 too costly to purchase a critical drug, the patient experience becomes increasingly negative, and it takes a lot of work to rebuild that trust and support.

 The Patient Care Partnership is a replacement for the American Hospital Association’s Patient’s Bill of Rights.
 This document outlines what patients should expect when they stay at the hospital regarding their rights and the hospital’s responsibilities.
 Any patient can ask for a copy

 of the partnership when they enter a hospital and should be given a brochure outlining their expectations.
 These include high-quality care with personal involvement, a clean and safe care environment, protection of privacy and help to leave the hospital and with billing (American Hospital Association, n.d.). outlining their expectations.
 These include high-quality care with personal involvement, a clean and safe care environment, protection of privacy and help to leave the hospital and with billing (American Hospital Association, n.d.).